utdata/rwd-mastery-assignments/README.md

-# R practice assignments
+# Mastery assignments

-Collection of assignments for practicing R data manipulation and charting.
-It is a companion to the book [Reporting with Data in R](https://utdata.github.io/rwd-r-reporting-with-data/), by Christian McDonald.
+Collection of assignments to prove mastery of various skills in Reporting with Data, a class by Christian McDonald, assistant professor of practice at the University of Texas at Austin School of Journalism in the Moody College of Communication.

 - [Class survey results](survey-results)
 - [Billboard Hits](billboard-hits)